 The thing will be built pretty much as planned.
 Nevertheless the city took issue with at least three components of the proposal.

 - To accommodate the rapid transit plan of the time, the proposal was provisioning a station access along Hornby on block 51.

 - For some reason, the city didn’t like this idea and was wanting it along block 61.
 That is what has been built

-Erickson architects was planning to plant London plane on Howe and Hornby street, and had purchased it right at the start of the project .
-While a staple and beloved tree in London, Paris or New-York, the city engineers objected to this species, and provided numerous report explaining that the Acer rubrum was a better choice.
+Erickson architects was planning to have London plane trees on Howe and Hornby street, and had purchased them right at the start of the project .
+While a staple and beloved tree in London, Paris or New-York, the city engineers objected to this species, and provided numerous reports explaining that the Acer rubrum was a better choice.
 This curious bickering could have passably irritated the Erickson team, but the Acer rubrum has been the planted species

 Mirroring his fordism view of the city, Erickson was looking at keeping separate the Robson shopping mall (then made of small shops) of the Granville one (then envisioned as the high end fashion mall) :

 The bus routing was supposed to support this vision:

 Accordingly, the original vision was calling for an open sunken plaza without at grade connection between Howe and Hornby to de-emphasize Robson.
 Nevertheless, it was a telecommunication duct below Robson they couldn’t realistically move, also they have choosen to ” hide” it below a pedestrian passerelle .

 The city engineers didn’t like too much this idea for the reason below :

 - A too narrow strip above the sunken plaza was breaking the continuity of sidewalk along Robson street, and they wanted to preserve the ability to return the traffic in case of the scheme was not working as expected